-Director: Dr. Sean Caffrey Website: www.biozone.utoronto.ca
+Director: Professor Elizabeth Edwards Executive Director: Dr. Sean Caffrey Website: www.biozone.utoronto.ca

-BioZone is a centre for collaborative and interdisciplinary bioengineering research that brings together researchers, students and industry partners to develop and deploy technically, socially and economically viable technologies.
-We work to find solutions to optimize the use of natural resources, reuse waste material, remediate contaminated water and land, sustain robust and healthy ecosystems, curtail disease and offer renewable fuels and products that foster the long-term sustainability our planet.
-Our mission is to advance and capitalize on the dramatic progress in biology that has been made in recent years-particularly in genome science and genome analysis tools-while focusing on urgent societal needs in energy, environment and health.
+BioZone is a centre for collaborative and interdisciplinary bioengineering research that brings together researchers, students and industry partners to develop and deploy technically socially, and economically viable technologies.
+We work to find solutions to optimize the use of natural resources, reuse waste material, remediate contaminated water and land, sustain robust and healthy ecosystems, curtail disease, and offer renewable fuels and products that foster the long-term sustainability of our planet.

+Our mission is to advance and capitalize on the dramatic progress in biological research, particularly in genome science and genome analysis tools, while focusing on urgent societal needs in energy, environment and health.
+BioZone researchers have particular expertise in environmental and industrial microbiology, enzymology, metabolic engineering, synthetic biology, food engineering, process design and analysis.